lambdaclass/concrete/research/stdlib/allocation-budgets.md

 - **Arena allocation**: Arenas have a fixed budget by construction (arena size = budget). `BoundedAlloc` + arenas compose naturally.
 - **defer**: No interaction — defer is about cleanup timing, not allocation.
-- **Proof story**: `NoAlloc` is directly provable in Lean (function body contains no allocation intrinsic calls). `BoundedAlloc` requires more sophisticated reasoning.
+- **Proof story**: `NoAlloc` can become an obligation over the complete transitive call/target graph. `BoundedAlloc` additionally requires path/loop-sensitive composition and a named allocation model.
 - **High-integrity profile**: Allocation budgets are a natural building block for restricted execution profiles.

 ## Evidence Needed